-Central Florida has a long history of neighbors helping neighbors and a culture of care and compassion.
-In partnership with FEMA, the State of Florida, you and our many faith-based and community organizations, the Puerto Rico Federal Affairs Administration, the Office of First Lady of Puerto Rico, Mrs. Beatriz Rosselló, the Hispanic Federation, CASA, the Heart of Florida United Way, and the American Red Cross, we are working collaboratively to assist in relief and recovery efforts.
+In partnership with FEMA, the State of Florida, you and our many community and faith -based organizations, the Puerto Rico Federal Affairs Administration, the Office of First Lady of Puerto Rico, Mrs. Beatriz Rosselló, the Hispanic Federation, CASA, the Heart of Florida United Way, and the American Red Cross, we are working collaboratively to assist in relief and recovery efforts.

 On behalf of Orange County Government, our continued thoughts and prayers are with our neighbors on the Island, our many Central Floridians with friends and family in the U.S. Virgin Islands and Puerto Rico, as well as the many first responders, military servicemen and women, and our federal partners who are working to aid in Hurricane Maria recovery.